-The Master Gardener Program welcomes anyone interested in learning about gardening, community service and working with other volunteers.
+The Master Gardener Program welcomes anyone interested in learning about gardening, community service, and working with other volunteers.
 No prior knowledge or experience in gardening is required.
-Join this exciting program by participating in the training sessions in the Traverse City area.
+Join this exciting program by participating in the training sessions scheduled in Michigan.

 Course topics include: